 Mike was born in Mutare, Zimbabwe on the 27th of October 1949.
 He grew up in Mutare, left school in 1966, went to agricultural college in 1967 and joined the army in 1970.
 He later joined the Zimbabwe Parks & Wildlife Authority in 1971.
 He worked in Buhera and Chisarira, becoming the head of the National Parks PAC (Problem Animal Control) unit.
 Mike then moved to Hwange National Park where he was Warden at Sinametella camp.

 During his time with Parks he also became well known for his involvement in Elephant culls.
 He later headed up one of the National Parks of Zimbabwe capture units.
 In 1981 he was stationed at Nyamanechi National Park as warden until he left Parks in 1989 to form his own private capture company.
-He has been capturing wildlife in Zimbabwe ever since.
-Mike was a co-founder together with Chris Brice of AWMC and they have since handed over the reins to Mike′s son NJ, and son-in-law Josh.
+He has been capturing Wildlife in Zimbabwe ever since.
+In 2006 Mike was a co-founder together with Chris Brice of AWMC and they have since handed over the reins to Mike′s son NJ, and son-in-law Josh.

-Mike now works on a consultancy basis with wildlife farmers and game parks and is also involved with a number of NGO′s on HWC (Human Wildlife Conflict) projects and PAC work.
-Although he is no longer part of the day to day running of AWMC, he is a company director and is still passionate about wildlife capture and remains very much a part of our team.
+Mike now works on a consultancy basis with Wildlife farmers and game parks, and is also involved with a number of NGO′s on HWC (Human Wildlife Conflict) projects and PAC work.
+Although he is no longer part of the day to day running of AWMC, he is a company director and is still passionate about Wildlife capture and remains very much a part of our team.
 Mike was married for 32 years until his wife, Cathy, passed away suddenly in 2006.
 They had 3 children together; N.J, Jacqueline and Deidre.
 Mike and his second wife, Trish, currently live in Harare.